Module Catalogue

 The last sixty years have seen some radical changes in how we study the past.
 The majority of these stem from the recognition that the past must be actively interpreted in the present.
 During this module we will explore the major trends in archaeological theory over the last sixty years and consider how each of these assists in the interpretation of the past.
 Such theoretical trends have not only shaped archaeology but also played an integral role in many other disciplines, including anthropology, history of all kinds, geography, philosophy, sociology and cultural theory.
 For that reason, topics covered in this module are of wider relevance as they provide a guide to the ideas characteristic of the modern and postmodern world in which we live.
 Nonetheless, while the course is designed to address theoretical perspectives on the past, emphasis will be given to the practical deployment of theoretical perspectives in interpreting the past.

-This module aims to develop an awareness of the relationship between archaeological interpretation and theoretical reasoning, to provide a detailed understanding of developments in archaeological theory over the last four decades, and to illustrate the impact of different theoretical approaches on our understanding of the past and on present social, cultural and political contexts.
+This module aims to develop an awareness of the relationship between archaeological interpretation and theoretical reasoning, to provide a detailed understanding of developments in archaeological theory over the last six decades, and to illustrate the impact of different theoretical approaches on our understanding of the past and on present social, cultural and political contexts.
 It also aims to develop your ability to recognise and critically evaluate differing theoretical perspectives and communicate these to others.

 Outline Of Syllabus